Self-employed person consulting his accountant online in Quebec

 Find my accountant

-1. Experience with self-employed individuals
+1. Experience with the Self-Employed

 Questions to ask:

-2. Availability and Communication
+2. Availability and communication

-As a self-employed person, you need quick answers to urgent questions (e.g., “Can I deduct this purchase?”).
+As a self-employed worker, you need quick answers to urgent questions (e.g., "Can I deduct this purchase?").
 Look for an accountant who:

-• Available outside of tax season (March–April)
+• Is available outside of the tax season (March-April)

-3. Technology tools
+3. Technological tools

 A good modern accountant uses tools that make your life easier: